 The scoring of each of the alternatives on the four criteria was performed in a quantitative way and visualised in a number, ranking from 1 (poor) or 2 (average) to 3 (good).
-As each criterion has the same weighting this is not shown in table 4.
-An explanation per criterion why a specific score is provided in the following chapters.
+An explanation per criterion why a specific score is chosen, is provided in the following chapters.